steavot/apres-ski/base-dev-alpine/README.md

-# Base-dev
+# Base-dev-apline

-This environment contains the bare necessities for editing and maintaining code.  vim & git.
+This alpine environment contains the bare necessities for editing and maintaining code.  vim & git basically.

 Upon running this container, you are dropped into a tmux session, running bash.